AlawysDelta/scarpe/README.md

 The `--dev` flag points to your local scarpe rather than an installed Scarpe gem.

+The `--debug` flag will dump a ton of useful information to the console if you want to see what's happening with your app.

 It's very early in the development process.
 If you'd like to help develop Scarpe, great!
 It would be useful to drop us a message/issue/PR on GitHub early on, so we know you're working in a particular area, and we can warn you if anybody else is currently doing so.

 We'd love the help!

+If you want to quickly add a feature, you can use the `ruby scarpegen.rb` command.
+This command will generate the necessary files for you, along with a simple template and a set of questions to guide you through the process.
+By following these steps, you will be good to go!

+By leveraging the `ruby scarpegen.rb` command and the provided resources, you can expedite the feature addition process and ensure a smoother development experience.

 ## Are we done yet?